JacksonRidges/sr_arms_race/README.md

-These are the scripts and make files that I used for processing genomic data for our publication on the D. pseudoobscura SR chromosome.
+These are the scripts used for processing genomic data for our publication on the D. pseudoobscura SR chromosome.
 When we have a link to the paper, I will include that here.

 # Requirements
 * python